Weather Thermometers – What They Are And How They Work

 Liquid-In-Glass Thermometers

 Whether using mercury or alcohol, liquid-in-glass thermometers remain a firm favorite among weather enthusiasts.
-It is inexpensive and doesn't require an external power source to operate.
+They are inexpensive and don’t require an external power source to operate.

-It is also very accurate and easy to install and read.
-Just hang it inside or outside your home in the optimum location, and you are all set.
+They are also very accurate and easy to install and read.
+Just hang them inside or outside your home in the optimum location, and you are all set.

 (You also have the option of choosing a minimum-maximum thermometer, which allows the device to display both the minimum and maximum temperature of the environment over a given time.)